 Sounds cool, right?
 Master antioxidant – one of the most effective means of fighting free radical damage, similar to how vitamin C and vitamin E work.
 If it’s the master antioxidant, how come you haven’t heard of it?
 Likely because it’s incredibly hard to stabilize glutathione in an oral capsule, so very few supplement companies manufacture it.
 But fear not, you can boost your levels of this crucially important compound, boosting fertility and also reducing your risk of chronic disease and vulnerability to toxins.

-Glutathione is a naturally produced molecule, made up of amino acids cysteine, glycine and glutamine.
-Its primary action is to prevent cellular damage, and it does so by patrolling the cell for free radicals, quenching them and stopping their damaging activity.
+Glutathione is a naturally produced molecule, made up of amino acids cysteine, glycine, and glutamine.
+Its primary action is to prevent cellular damage, and it does so by patrolling the cell for free radicals, quenching them, and stopping their damaging activity.
 It also plays other roles in the body, such as support for the detoxification pathways in the liver, enhancing DNA repair, supporting the immune system’s defenses against infections, and enhancing muscular recovery from exercise or trauma.

 Given all the roles that it plays, it’s not surprising that low glutathione levels are associated with accelerated aging – and by improving your glutathione levels you can help prevent some of the precursors to chronic disease and improve cellular quality all over the body.
-It also is no shock that glutathione is one of the most effective nutrients for enhancing fertility: egg cell and sperm cell quality are greatly enhanced by glutathione, resulting in better quality embryos and increased chances of healthy pregnancy.
+It also is no shock that glutathione is one of the most effective nutrients for enhancing fertility: egg cell and sperm cell quality are greatly enhanced by glutathione, resulting in better quality embryos and increased chances of a healthy pregnancy.

-Since oral glutathione is hard to find, and tough to absorb, we have to bypass the simple recommendation of ‘take it in a pill!’ and be a bit more creative.
+Since oral glutathione is hard to find and tough to absorb, we have to bypass the simple recommendation of ‘take it in a pill!’ and be a bit more creative.

 There are two main ways to boost glutathione in your system: get the precursor nutrients from your food, or receive glutathione intravenously.

-1. in your food
+1. In your food

-As I mentioned above, glutathione is built of amino acids: cysteine, glycine and glutamine.
+As I mentioned above, glutathione is built of amino acids: cysteine, glycine, and glutamine.
 Luckily enough, our food provides the body with these nutrients in therapeutic amounts.
 The brassica veggies – broccoli, cauliflower, cabbage, kale, Brussels sprouts – along with garlic and onions (the allium veggies) contain these amino acids.
 Avocado and walnuts also have high levels.
 Eating these foods daily can help boost natural glutathione production.

-Other food-based nutrients also help support glutathione status and activity – vitamins C, E, folate, B12 and B6 are necessary cofactor nutrients for glutathione production and recycling within the body (you get to use glutathione molecules over and over, as long as you can properly recycle them!).
-A plant-based diet (50% colourful veg and fruit) along with high quality animal protein in the form of (grass fed, pasture-raised) meat and eggs, and vegetarian protein from nuts/seeds/legumes provides these nutrients.
+Other food-based nutrients also help support glutathione status and activity – vitamins C, E, folate, B12, and B6 are necessary cofactor nutrients for glutathione production and recycling within the body (you get to use glutathione molecules over and over, as long as you can properly recycle them!).
+A plant-based diet (50% colourful veg and fruit) along with high-quality animal protein in the form of (grass-fed, pasture-raised) meat and eggs, and vegetarian protein from nuts/seeds/legumes provides these nutrients.

-2. when you need more support
+2. When you need more support